langurmonkey/gaiasky/docs/Controls.rst

 Put your new files in ``$GS_INSTALL_LOCATION/mappings/`` or ``$HOME/.gaiasky/mappings/``.
 The name of the file should be ``[controller brand and model].mappings``.
 For example, ``xboxone.mappings`` or ``logitech_f310.mappings``.

-Please, if you create mappings files for new game controllers, create a pull request in the `gaiasky github <https://github.com/langurmonkey/gaiasky/pulls>`__ so that the community can benefit.
+Please, if you create mappings files for new game controllers, create a pull request in the `gaiasky gitlab <https://gitlab.com/langurmonkey/gaiasky/pulls>`__ so that the community can benefit.

 .. _gamepad-focus-mode: